cdebeule/electrodynamics/README.md

 1. **Install Julia.** Download and install from the official site: https://julialang.org

-2. **Install Pluto** open the Julia REPL (Read-Eval-Print Loop, the interactive command line that starts when you launch Julia) and run:
+2. **Install Pluto.** Open the Julia REPL (Read-Eval-Print Loop, the interactive command line that starts when you launch Julia) and run:
 ```julia
    using Pkg
    Pkg.add("Pluto")
 ```

-3. **Open a notebook** launch Pluto by running:
+3. **Open a notebook.** Launch Pluto by running:
 ```julia
    using Pluto
    Pluto.run()